sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 - Don't touch the soldering iron tip (or any other metal piece) while the soldering iron is on, since doing so can cause burns.
 If you get burned, rinse the affected area with cold water immediately.
 - Likewise, don't use the soldering iron on anything you don't intend to solder.
 The high heat will cause things to melt or burn.
 - Don't breathe soldering fumes; use a soldering fan whenever possible.
-- If you have difficulty soldering (e.g. shaky hands), please seek the advise of a TA or teacher.
+- If you have difficulty soldering (e.g. shaky hands), please seek the advice of a TA or teacher.

 ## Stripping and Tinning Wires
 **Stripping** is the process of removing a portion of insulator from a wire in order to expose its strands.
 It is done by using a wire stripper.